AltPhilipp/Basel1_SportsCarRental/README.md

 As discussed with the lecturers we do not have to provide both user stories and use cases as one is enough.

 ## Design
-We have decided to retain the simple, modern design that budibase offers as standard.
+We have decided to retain the simple, modern design that Budibase offers as standard.
 For the logo we also chose a sleek and simplistic design of a sportscar, fitting the brand image.

 ### Wireframes
 All of the following wireframes were created with Visual Paradigm.